constfold/bbee_save/README.md

 Then you can run the script with `node main.js`.
 It contains two functions: `readSave` and `writeSave`.
 The save data is in `save.json` after running `readSave`, and you can modify it to your liking.
 After that, you can run `writeSave` to write the modified data back to the save file.

 ## Disclaimer

+> [!Caution]
-Code here is from the game(with some modifications to make it work without `puerts`). , and I don't own this code and copyright of the code belongs to the game' developer.
+> Code here is mainly from the game (with some modifications to make it work without `puerts`).
+> I don't own any of this code and copyright all belongs to the game' developer.

-Also, I'm not responsible for any damage caused by using this repository.
+> Also, I'm not responsible for any damage caused by using this repository.
 It's for fair use only.